 When CCTV or audio monitoring is used for the protection of children, plans must include how enough staff will be available to continually monitor images and to take immediate action to safeguard children without reducing the quality of care provided in the home.
-This will differ for secure children’s homes.
+This may differ for secure children’s homes and schools.

 The effect of the use of surveillance or monitoring devices on individuals and their privacy should be considered.
 Regular reviews should take place to ensure that its use remains justified.

 Parents, children (if possible) and social workers should give consent to the use of surveillance and be informed about how they can make a complaint about its use, if necessary.